 (There is a serene peace and quietness when you see these images.
 Image source: Google)

-These images of the Dutch giving the high respect to the bodies of the MH17 somehow shook me and left me in tears.
+These images of the Dutch giving high respect to the bodies of the MH17 somehow shook me and left me in tears.
 As the hearse passes the overhead bridge, you can hear the claps from the people who have been waiting long for the hearse to pass by.

-Despite being thousands miles away, I too share the pain and sadness and simply remained in silence and prayed that the victims (a number of them, children) will rest in peace and the monsters who shot down the plane would be found and prosecuted.
+Despite being thousands of miles away, I too share the pain and sadness and simply remained in silence and prayed that the victims (a number of them, children) will rest in peace and the monsters who shot down the plane would be found and prosecuted.

 Yes, it is a war zone and yes, mistakes may have happened but why the long delays in retrieving the bodies and the black box.
-Perhaps we can ponder on the another day.
+Perhaps we can ponder on another day.
 In the meantime, one need to salute the Dutch for what they have done, not knowing for sure the nationality of the victims that they are honouring.
 It did not matter – all in MH17 shared the same fate.